-Boeing will halt 737 production in January, following two fatal MAX crashes
+Boeing crisis escalates as planemaker halts 737 production after two crashes

 In 1997, Boeing announced a hit of $2.6 billion including hundreds of millions to deal with factory inefficiencies after it was forced to suspend output of its 737 and 747 lines due to supply chain problems.

-Aside from additional 737 MAX charges, disruptions to production could also result in layoffs or furloughs of some of the 12,000 workers at Boeing’s 737 factory south of Seattle.
 Boeing said it will continue P8 production of the military version of the 737.

 Boeing’s shares closed down 4% on Monday and fell 1% after hours.
 Shares in Spirit AeroSystems Holdings Inc, its biggest supplier, closed down 2%.